-The cell killing by P16P1 required entry into cells, was prevented by a mutation in the CDK4binding site, and was apoptotic in nature.
-We report however that the cytotoxic effect was apparently not mediated by the RB family, the canonical targets of CDK4, since the peptide also efficiently killed two lines of cells expressing HPV E7 oncogenes, which deplete cells of all three of the RB family.
-This is surprising, since the peptide is from the CDK4-binding site of p16 and no cells were killed by peptide P16P2 with the L97R mutation, reported to abrogate CDK4 binding.
-The killing is unlikely to result from the D92A substitution in P16P1 that increases its CDK4-inhibitory activity (Fåhraeus et al, 1996), since the p16 peptides of Noonan et al. (2005) also killed melanoma cells yet lacked that substitution.
-Noonan et al. did observe reduced killing of an RB1-null melanoma line by their p16-related peptide at 50 μ M, and we saw a lesser sensitivity of HeLa cells to P16P1 compared to melanoma cells, at 10 but not at 30 μM.
-However it remains unlikely that CDK4 inhibition mediates the death since, as mentioned, CDK4 is already expected to be completely inhibited by normal p16 in HeLa cells, and moreover CDK4 inhibition normally arrests rather than kills cells.
+from the D92A substitution in P16P1 that increases its CDK4inhibitory activity (Fåhraeus et al., 1996), as the p16 peptides of Noonan et al. (2005) also killed melanoma cells, yet lacked that substitution.
+Noonan et al. (2005) did observe reduced killing of an RB1-null melanoma line by their p16-related peptide at 50 μM, and we saw a lesser sensitivity of HeLa cells to P16P1 compared to melanoma cells, at 10 μ M but not at 30 μ M. However, it remains unlikely that CDK4 inhibition mediates the death because, as mentioned, CDK4 is already expected to be completely inhibited by normal p16 in HeLa cells and, moreover, CDK4 inhibition normally arrests rather than kills cells.
 It seems more likely that P16P1 acts through a second molecular target.
-Other molecular actions of full-length normal p16 have been reported, including inhibition of CDK7 (Nishiwaki et al., 2000) and of NF κ B-RELA (Becker et al., 2005).
-Either action could plausibly kill cancer cells, since RELA upregulates at least three cell survival pathways in melanoma cells (reviewed by Bennett,

-2008), and CDK7 is a vital cell-cycle kinase.
+Other molecular actions of fulllength normal p16 have been reported, including inhibition of CDK7 (Nishiwaki et al., 2000) and of NFkB-RELA (Becker et al., 2005).
+Either action could plausibly kill cancer cells, as RELA upregulates at least three cell survival pathways in melanoma cells (reviewed by Bennett, 2008) and CDK7 is a vital cell-cycle kinase.
 Interestingly, a subset of p16 mutations from melanoma families could disrupt the inhibition of RELA as well as that of CDK4, suggesting that this normal p16 action may also have some negative effect on melanoma (Becker et al., 2005).
-Perhaps the L97R mutation, as in P16P2, also affects RELA binding, and/or CDK7 binding.
-Alternatively there may be another unknown target(s) of p16, or a new target of the peptide, not shared with normal p16.
+Perhaps the L97R mutation, as in P16P2, also affects RELA binding and/or CDK7 binding.
+Alternatively, there may be another unknown target(s) of p16 or a new target of the peptide not shared with normal p16.
 Further investigation of these points in a new project will be important, although we wish to share the interesting findings at this point.

-Noonan et al. reported that a different cell-penetrating p16 peptide could reduce growth of xenografted human melanoma in mice.
-This gives support for clinical applicability of this type of agent, with apparent sparing of normal tissues at relevant dose-levels (Noonan et al., 2005).
-The main molecular target of P16P1's cancer-cytotoxic action may require extensive study to pin down.
+Noonan et al. (2005) reported that a different cell-penetrating p16 peptide could reduce growth of xenografted human melanoma in mice.
+This gives support for clinical applicability of this type of agent, with apparent sparing of normal tissues at relevant dose levels (Noonan et al., 2005).
+The main molecular target of the cancer-cytotoxic action of P16P1 may require extensive study to pin down.
 Nonetheless, the current findings already seem very interesting: a novel agent that can efficiently kill melanoma cells at a concentration that completely spares some normal cells.
-Future development should involve a search for a variant or concentration that preserves the antimelanoma action while more effectively sparing normal melanocytes, ideally through understanding the specificity for pigment cells; and testing in vivo to assess effects on other normal cell types.
+Future development should involve a search for a variant or concentration that preserves the antimelanoma action while more effectively sparing normal melanocytes, ideally through understanding the specificity for pigment cells, and testing in vivo to assess effects on other normal cell types.